Civil and Criminal Cases in Thailand

 • Tort claims: Personal injury, product liability, defamation, etc.

-• Family law: Divorce, child custody, inheritance, etc.
+• Family law: Divorcechild custody, inheritance, etc.

 • Property rights: Land ownership disputes, trespass, etc.